-Netflix tips and tricks: 15 hidden features from keyboard shortcuts to how to watch with friends
+Netflix Tips and Tricks: 15 hidden features from keyboard shortcuts to how to watch with friends

-Netflix tips and tricks
+Here is our list for Netflix tips and tricks in 2020:

 New shows and films are added to Netflix on a regular basis, but with so much content to browse, it can be hard to keep up with the latest additions – especially because many titles don’t appear on the homepage.

 Request specific TV shows and films

 There’s always something interesting and entertaining to watch on Netflix, but it’s disappointing when you can’t find a particular film or TV show.
 To remedy this, the streaming service lets you submit a request for anything you’d like to watch but which is currently unavailable.
 Just go to the Title Request page and enter up to three suggestions.